bitovi/academy/src/technology-consulting/2-specific-goals.md

 @body

-## Overview
+## What is the Goal?

 The primary goal of a technology consultant is to add value to your client.

 The primary goal of your client _should_ be to add value to their customers.
-Therefore, [learn-technology-consulting/prioritization prioritization] techniques and methodologies must also be designed to add value to customers.
+Which is why the next lesson is on [learn-technology-consulting/prioritization prioritization] techniques and methodologies that must also be designed to add value to customers.

-But the first step in managing a project is to establish clear goals that are well understood by everyone throughout the organization.
+But before that can be accomplished, a consultant's first step in managing a project is to establish clear goals that are well understood by everyone throughout the organization.
 When everyone understands the goals of the product or company, they are more likely to make decisions, large or small, that contribute effectively to the product or company.